 The brides and grooms who participated in The Knot’s survey paid $2,534 on average for their wedding flowers and decorations.
 All too often, couples forget to think about flowers when they start making plans.
 By incorporating them into your list of expenses from the very beginning and shopping around for the best deals, you can make sure you’re not overspending on floral arrangements.

-The Average Wedding Photography Cost
+The Average Cost of Wedding Rings

 Tips for Getting Financially Ready for Marriage